MJoergen/nexys4ddr/c64/src/cpu/README.md

 memory and one write to memory.
 This can not be done in a simple pipeline, and therefore we need a sequential state machine containing microcode.

+## LDA #$40
+Let's look at how to implement this instruction.
+The byte sequence for this instruction is "A9 40".
+The first clock cycle sends the PC to the memory address, and enables memory read.
+And increments the PC.
+Then it stores the instruction in an internal instruction register and begins decoding.
+The second clock cycle sends the PC to the memory address, and enables memory read.

 ## Possible inputs to the ALU
 * First  : A register
 * Second : Result of addressing mode (only used for some operations)